-Former Executive Director of Asheville Bravo Concerts and current Administrative Coordinator for The Performance Center in Asheville, ACS General Manager Jan Milin holds a Master of Arts degree in Theater.
-She has worked in the arts in a variety of artistic and administrative capacities, including theater instructor, designer and/or assistant at Loyd Artists; Pack Place Education, Arts & Science Center; Lexington Children's Theatre; NCA&T State University; Ashland University; Mansfield Playhouse, and Oberlin College.
-Jan has sung with ACS since 2000, served on the board for six years, and was President for three.
+Former Executive Director of Asheville Bravo Concerts and Administrative Coordinator for The Performance Center in Asheville, ACS Chorus Manager Jan Milin holds a Master of Arts degree in Theatre.
+She has worked in the arts in a variety of artistic and administrative capacities, including theatre instructor, designer, technical director and/or assistant at Loyd Artists; Pack Place Education, Arts & Science Center; Lexington Children's Theatre; NCA&T State University; Ashland University; Mansfield Playhouse, and Oberlin College.
+Jan has sung with ACS since 2000, served on the board for 6 years, and was President for 3.

 brad curtioff, accompanist

 Brad Curtioff, keyboardist, is the embodiment of a musical chameleon.
 He has been playing since the young age of 7, studied piano performance at West Virginia University, and continues to evolve musically today in the richly artistic city of Asheville, North Carolina.
 Brad is a faculty accompanist at the Mars Hill University music department in Mars Hill, NC, and serves as Music Director for St. Paul’s United Methodist Church in Asheville, NC.
 Brad is also no stranger to the theater, performing and directing the music in a variety of musicals including Rent and Kiss Me, Kate.
 But his passion for jazz, rock, soul, and blues pushes him to collaborate on a number of projects including rhythm and blues specialists Citizen Mojo, and electro-jazz pioneers The Red Deco Club.
 He resides in Marshall, NC with his wife, Allison, and daughter, Gwen.